Libya tells Arab summit arms embargo must be lifted to fight IS

-SHARM EL-SHEIKH, Egypt, March 28 (Reuters) - Libya told an Arab summit on Saturday that a U.N. arms embargo on the country must be lifted to help prevent the advance of Islamic State militants.
+SHARM EL-SHEIKH, Egypt (Reuters) - Libya told an Arab summit on Saturday that a U.N. arms embargo on the country must be lifted to help prevent the advance of Islamic State militants.

 Saleh was speaking to a meeting of leaders of Arab League member states in the Egyptian city of Sharm El-Sheikh.
 The summit is expected to agree on the formation of a unified Arab military force to counter growing regional security threats.